-- The land will not be determined as statutorily Contaminated Land - Land for which the prioritisation process has identified detailed inspection will be necessary but which has not yet been assessed - Contaminated Land determined as such before the Contaminated Land Statutory Guidance 2012 was introduced.
+- The land will not be determined as Contaminated Land - Land for which the prioritisation process has identified detailed inspection will be necessary but which has not yet been assessed - Contaminated Land determined as such before the Contaminated Land Statutory Guidance 2012 was introduced.

-Further information about land which has been investigated, formally determined as Contaminated Land and remediated is recorded in the Councils Public Register of Contaminated Land.
-The Public Register can be viewed free of charge on the Councils contaminated land web pages or by making an appointment with the Contaminat-ed Land Officer.
+Further information about land which has been inspected, formally determined as Contaminated Land and remediated is recorded in the Councils Public Register of Contaminated Land.
+The Public Register can be viewed free of charge at www.flintshire.gov.uk or by making an appointment with the Contaminated Land Officer.

-9.4.5 Special Sites
+9.4.5 | Special Sites

 Land contamination at some sites may be found to be affecting Controlled Waters such as Rivers, Lakes, Streams and Groundwater.
-These sites are known as Special Sites and will be re-ferred to Natural Resources Wales.
+These sites are known as Special Sites and will be referred to Natural Resources Wales.